-- Ask the relevant questions based on 'Questions for Oral Examiners'. - If the student only gives Yes/No responses or there is still some assessment time left after asking all the relevant questions, the Oral Examiner should elicit more responses by asking a variety of open-ended questions related to the topic. - Provide opportunities for students to elaborate their answers. - Ask questions for all the picture(s) provided if the assessment time is available.
+- Ask the relevant questions based on 'Questions for Oral Examiners'. - If the student only gives Yes/No responses or there is still some assessment time left after asking all the relevant questions, the Oral Examiner should elicit more responses by asking a variety of open-ended questions related to the topic. - Provide opportunities for students to elaborate their answers. - Ask questions for all the pictures in the question card if assessment time is available.